 We do baby dedications at Pantano Christian Church.
 This is a special time where the parents commit themselves to raise a child to know and love God and bring them to a point when the child can make his or her own decision to follow Jesus.
 Contact the Kid’s ministry to find out when the next child dedication will occur.

 Once a child has grown to the point where they see their need for God’s forgiveness through Jesus and can understand the basic meaning of a lifelong commitment to Jesus, then they are ready.
 There is no magic age as it can come in early elementary school or sometimes not until middle school or later.
-Please contact the Kids Ministry office (or complete this interest form) for more info.
+Here are some resources for you and your child to take the next step in scheduling their baptism.

 Because baptism is a vow to God, it is a very significant and important event that should not be viewed in a casual way.
 Just like marriage, baptism is a declaration of a lifelong commitment and it should be considered carefully.
 Also, as in marriage, we are making a vow or a promise to God.
 Such promises or vows must be taken with careful consideration.
 We do not want to break a promise to God.

 And because baptism is such a meaningful ceremony, don’t forget to invite your family and friends, just like you would to your wedding ceremony.